Subscribe To This Site

 There’re four basic components to ALL air conditioner units.
 Without the four components, air conditioner units or refrigeration cycle doesn’t exist.

-Compressor – It moves and increase the refrigerant temperature
+Compressor – It moves and increases the refrigerant temperature

 What is split central ac units?